racheliurui/markdown/Trending/AWS/10_DynamoDB.md

 * A Partition has 10G limit, if total storage with same partition key exceeded the limit, then __sort key__ is used.

 * Table --> Items --> Attributes --> Partition Keys (Mandatory attribute); Sort Key (Optional)
-* HashKey + range key is globally unique;
-* DynamoDB each partition will have totally 3 copy (including itself); when write, you will get success response when 2 writes succeed.
+* DynamoDB each partition will have totally 3 copies (including itself); when write, you will get success response when 2 writes succeed.

 * __Hash Range Table__ : a table where Hashkey+RangeKey to identify an item.